gica3618/pythonradex/joss_paper/paper.md

 # Acknowledgements

-I thank Simon Bruderer for his helpful clarifications about the ALI method, and Andrés Asensio Ramos for helpful discussions about the LVG geometry and the `MOLPOP-CEP` code. **Performance testing was in part carried out on the Multi-wavelength Data Analysis System operated by the Astronomy Data Center (ADC), National Astronomical Observatory of Japan.**
+I thank Simon Bruderer for his helpful clarifications about the ALI method, and Andrés Asensio Ramos for helpful discussions about the LVG approximation and the `MOLPOP-CEP` code. **Performance testing was in part carried out on the Multi-wavelength Data Analysis System operated by the Astronomy Data Center (ADC), National Astronomical Observatory of Japan.**

 # References